masoncfrancis/masons-guides/README.md

 This repository contains my personal tips for doing all of the things listed above.
 None of these are intended to be a comprehensive guide.
 The intended audience for these tips are people who are doing the above things for their first time.
-I'm not the most qualified person to give you these tips, and I don't pretend to be an expert either.
+I'm probably not the most qualified person to give you advice on this stuff, and I don't pretend to be an expert either.
 Also, some of these tips reflect my personal preferences, just so you know.
-You'll probably have different ones.
+You'll probably have different ones than me.
 Regardless, I'm hoping I can help you get started off on the right foot.
-LMK if theres anything you think I should add to these.
+LMK if there's anything you think I should add or change.